Skip to main content

 Best for: users whose real job is "synthesize what I know" rather than "store what I know."

-Pricing: Free tier, $20/month Pro for unlimited AI usage.
+Pricing: $20/month Pro for unlimited AI usage.

 Platforms: Web, mobile (PWA).